rsankar9/HVCHackathon/Scripts/README.md

 ## Data Analysis of SMR files
 **In progress**
-The goal here is to automatically label songs.
+The goal here is to prepare the files to feed to HVC for automatic labelling of songs.

 #### Acknowledgements
 - Eduarda Centeno